EnigmaCurry/d.rymcg.tech/bitwarden_rs/README.md

  * `BITWARDEN_PORT` the external port you'll use to connect to Bitwarden.

-To start Bitwarden, go into the bitwarden directory and run `docker-compose up -d`.
+To start Bitwarden, run `make install`.

 This configuration uses an SSH tunnel and does not use Traefik.
 To open the applicaiton in your browser, run:

 ```
 make open